 Indian Trail real estate is some of the most expensive in North Carolina, although Indian Trail house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Indian Trail isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Indian Trail are a mix of both white- and blue-collar jobs.
 Overall, Indian Trail is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Indian Trail who work in sales jobs (13.24%), management occupations (12.94%), and office and administrative support (10.10%).

 Also of interest is that Indian Trail has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Indian Trail is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Indian Trail really has some of the features that families look for when choosing a good community to raise children.
 Is Indian Trail perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The most common language spoken in Indian Trail is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Russian.